 Whether there is one app, in particular, several apps, or you want to stop Siri learning from apps altogether on your iPhone or iPad, you need to do this manually on a per-app basis.
 Here's how:

 - Open Settings.

 - Scroll down and tap Siri & Search.

 - Scroll down and tap the app name for the app you want Siri to no longer learn from.

-Unfortunately, there's no universal switch to stop Siri learning from apps en masse, so you'll need to go through this process for every app you wish to exclude from Siri personalization.
+Unfortunately, in iOS 15, there's no universal switch to stop Siri from learning from apps en masse, so you'll need to go through this process for every app you wish to exclude from Siri personalization.

 Customize your Siri experience

 Whether you want to stop Siri learning from your app usage whole hog or want certain apps to be excluded, the above steps will help you achieve that.
 Turning off the ability for Siri to learn from apps will, of course, mean your iOS and iPadOS experience will be slightly less efficient since Siri won't know your usage patterns quite so well.

 As well as turning off Siri's learning of your app usage, you can also turn off "Hey Siri," exclude apps from search results, turn Siri suggestions off, remove Siri's access to your location, and more.
 You can turn off Siri altogether and delete your Siri data whenever you want if Siri's not for you.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!